McL0vinn/Windows-Forensic-Examination-and-Threat-Hunting/README.md

 2) C:\> net user = displays a list of users
 3) C:\> net localgroup administrators = shows who is in the group you specify ( in that case accounts in the administrators group)

-1. Two methods to create the "Admin" user
+A) Two methods to create the "Admin" user
 CMD C:\> net user "Admin" "p@ssw0rd!" /add
 PS  C:\> New-LocalUser "Admin" -Password [...]

-3. Two methods to add the user to Administrators
+B) Two methods to add the user to Administrators
 CMD C:\> net localgroup Administrators "Admin" /add
 PS  C:\> Add-LocalGroupMember "Administrators" -Member "Admin"

 Watch out for: